House Democrats pass police funding bills despite divisions

 “We are proud of the work that we have been able to do here collectively as Democrats with different ideologies,” Omar told reporters.
 “And I think that this is the beginning, hopefully, of a process that we can continue to engage in.”

 To get more liberals on board, language was included that would allow the Justice Department to have discretion over which police departments are permitted to receive the grants.
-It would also allocate $50 million for data collection on police practices and community safety.
+It would also allocate departments to use any of the $60 million authorized for the data collection on police practices and community safety.

 A policing package that passed in the House in March 2021 went much further, including banning police chokeholds and altering so-called qualified immunity for law enforcement, which would make it easier to pursue claims of police misconduct.